Azure/azure-iot-sdks/doc/get_started/ubuntu-ankaa-c.md

         ~/cmake/c/iothub\_client/samples/iothub_client_sample_http/iothub_client_sample_http

--   On Windows, refer "Monitor device-to-cloud events" in [DeviceExplorer Usage document][lnk-device-explorer] to see the data your device is sending.

--   If you are running other OS, please use the JavaScript tool [iot-hub explorer tool][lnk-iothub-explorer]
+-   See [Manage IoT Hub][lnk-manage-iot-hub] to learn how to observe the messages IoT Hub receives from the application.

 ## 3.3 Receive messages from IoT Hub

--   On Windows, refer "Send cloud-to-device messages" in [DeviceExplorer Usage document][lnk-device-explorer] for instructions on sending messages to device.

--   If you are running other OS, please use the JavaScript tool [iot-hub explorer tool][lnk-iothub-explorer]
+-   See [Manage IoT Hub][lnk-manage-iot-hub] to learn how to send cloud-to-device messages to the application.

 <a name="tips"></a>
 # Tips